ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 - Is this simple?
 - Is this transparent?

+### Two questions:

 When we answer these questions, we also have to make sure that we are accurately comparing the two methods.
 We want to achieve our goals with methods that are simple and transparent, but the methods we choose between must _actually achieve our goals_.

 ### Example: ABC vs. Absorption